The Broadsword and the Beast

-The Broadsword and the Beast is the 14th studio album by rock band Jethro Tull, released on 10 April 1982.
-The album is a cross between the dominant synthesizer sound of the 1980s and the folk-influenced style that Jethro Tull used in the previous decade.
-As such, the band's characteristic acoustic instrumentation is augmented by electronic soundscapes, provided by new keyboardist Peter-John Vettese.
-The electronic aspects of this album would be explored further by the band on their next release, Under Wraps.
+The Broadsword and the Beast is the fourteenth studio album by rock band Jethro Tull, released in April 1982 by Chrysalis Records.
+The album's musical style features a cross between the dominant synthesizer sound of the 1980s and the folk-influenced style that Jethro Tull used in the previous decade.
+As such, the band's characteristic acoustic instrumentation is augmented by electronic soundscapes.
+The electronic aspects of this album would be explored further by the band on their next album, Under Wraps (1984), as well as on Ian Anderson's solo album Walk into Light (1983).